brianz/blog/content/post/getting-started-with-hugo.md

 +++
 ```

-With that, I can now create new posts and see it in real-time using `hugo server --buildDrafts`
+With that, I can now create new posts and see it in real-time using `hugo server --buildDrafts`.

+Now that things are working, I'll talk about publishing things in my next post.